VIC.GOV.AU | Policy and Advisory Library

 • the school has provided the required application materials (see below)

-• the school has insufficient funds from all sources, including in reserves, to fund the maintenance costs (see criteria below)
+• the school has insufficient funds from all sources, including in reserves, to fund the repair and maintenance costs (see criteria below)

 • the school has considered options to address the maintenance issue and has given the VSBA sufficient information to make an informed decision